Diablo5G/ELK-Stack-Project/README.md

 We will configure an ELK server within virtual network.
 Specifically,

-- Deployed a new VM on your virtual network.
+- Deployed a new VM on our virtual network.
 - Created an Ansible play to install and configure an ELK instance.
 - Restricted access to the new server.

-#### Deployed a new VM on your virtual network.
+#### Deployed a new VM on our virtual network.

-1. Create a new vNet located in the same resource group you have been using.
+1. Create a new vNet located in the same resource group we have been using.
-- Make sure this vNet is located in a new region and not the same region as your other VM's, which region you select is not important as long as it's a different US region than your other resources.
-Leave the rest of the settings at default.
+- Make sure this vNet is located in a new region and not the same region as our other VM's, which region we select is not important as long as it's a different US region than our other resources, we can also leave the rest of the settings at default.
 - In this example, that the IP Addressing has automatically created a new network space of 10.1.0.0/16.
-If your network is different (10.2.0.0 or 10.3.0.0) it is ok as long as you accept the default settings.
+If our network is different (10.2.0.0 or 10.3.0.0) it is ok as long as we accept the default settings.
 Azure automatically creates a network that will work.

 ![Create vNet](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/Create%20vNet.png)

-2. Create a Peer connection between your vNets.
-This will allow traffic to pass between your vNets and regions.
-This peer connection will make both a connection from your first vNet to your Second vNet And a reverse connection from your second vNet back to your first vNet.
+2. Create a Peer connection between our vNets.
+This will allow traffic to pass between our vNets and regions.
+This peer connection will make both a connection from our first vNet to our second vNet and a reverse connection from our second vNet back to our first vNet.
 This will allow traffic to pass in both directions.
 - Navigate to `Virtual Network` in the Azure Portal.
-- Select your new vNet to view it's details.
+- Select our new vNet to view it's details.
 - Under `Settings` on the left side, select `Peerings`.
 - Click the + Add button to create a new Peering.
-- A unique name of the connection from your new vNet to your old vNet such as depicted example below.
+- A unique name of the connection from our new vNet to our old vNet such as depicted example below.
-- Choose your original RedTeam vNet in the dropdown labeled `Virtual Network`.
+- Choose our original RedTeam vNet in the dropdown labeled `Virtual Network`.
 - Leave all other settings at their defaults.

 ![PeeringsELKtoRed](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/ELKtoRed.png)

 ![PeeringsRedtoELK](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/RedtoELK.png)

-3. Create a new Ubuntu VM in your virtual network with the following configurations:
+3. Create a new Ubuntu VM in our virtual network with the following configurations:
 - The VM must have a public IP address.
-- The VM must be added to the new region in which you created your new vNet.
-You want to make sure you select your new vNEt and allow a new basic Security Group to be created for this VM.
+- The VM must be added to the new region in which we created our new vNet.
+We want to make sure we select our new vNEt and allow a new basic Security Group to be created for this VM.
-- The VM must use the same SSH keys as your WebserverVM's.
-This should be the ssh keys that were created on the Ansible container that's running on your jump box.
+- The VM must use the same SSH keys as our WebserverVM's.
+This should be the ssh keys that were created on the Ansible container that's running on our jump box.
-- After creating the new VM in Azure, verify that it works as expected by connecting via SSH from the Ansible container on your jump box VM.
+- After creating the new VM in Azure, verify that it works as expected by connecting via SSH from the Ansible container on our jump box VM.

    - ```bash
         ssh sysadmin@<jump-box-provisioner>